What’s Itching Your Dog?

 Your dog would have to eat a prescription diet for a minimum of three to four months until all symptoms are gone.
 Once your dog’s symptoms have cleared, you and your vet will introduce items back into the diet individually to determine what was causing the reaction.

-How Did My Dog Get a Food Allergy?
+Why Does My Dog Have a Food Allergy?

 Food allergies are one of the most common allergies to affect dogs.
 The allergies usually show up after prolonged exposure to one type or form of food.
 If your dog has a food allergy, it means the immune system overreacts to foods it should generally tolerate.
 The body then produces antibodies against some part of the food.

-While any food can cause an allergy, the most common food allergens affecting dogs are proteins.
-Most common are proteins found in dairy, beef, lamb, chicken, eggs, soy, and gluten (wheat).
+While any food can cause an allergy, the most common food allergens affecting dogs are proteins such as dairy, beef, lamb, chicken, eggs, and soy.
 Substances such as additives can also trigger allergies in dogs.

 What To Do If You Suspect Food Allergies?

-It is essential to get a proper diagnosis from your veterinarian to ensure that no underlying health conditions are causing your dog’s symptoms.
+It's essential to get a proper diagnosis from your dog's veterinarian to ensure that no underlying health conditions are causing your dog’s symptoms.

 Talk to your veterinarian about your dog’s diet.
 Many pet foods and treats contain preservatives to extend their shelf life.
 Try staying away from artificial ingredients and preservatives.
 Look for dog treats that are single ingredient and 100% natural.